stayForward09/Rythm_react_gatsby/src/pages/news/quote-of-the-day.md

 ---
 published: true
-title: 'GBR Junior National Squad '
+title: GBR Junior National Squad 2018
 date: 2018-07-19T20:47:57.455Z
 ---
 > Well done to Saffron and her teammates Alice, Isabella and Leyla for working hard in Lilleshall at the National Sport Centre.